rallydotfm/rally/README.md

 # Rally

 Rally is an open-source alternative to Twitter Space/Clubhouse for web3 communities.
-Built with Polygon, Livekit, Lens Protocol, Storj, Bundlr and Guild.
+Built with Polygon, Livekit, Lens Protocol, Lit Protocol, The Graph, Storj, Bundlr and Guild.

 ## Overview